MandyyKoh/my-newbie-repo/README.md

 ## Testing

 ### Forms
-The form is the "Events" page has to be manually filled out.
+The form in the "Events" page has to be manually filled out.
 If certain fields are not properly filled out, the form will not submit.

 - Event booking form:
     - Go to the "Events" page